Personal Income Tax

 The taxable period for the promotional lottery shall be the period during which the promotional lottery is organised, starting on the first day set out in the rules of the game for placing stakes and ending on the last day set out in the rules of the game for awarding prizes.

-The taxable period for the tourney of game of chances shall be the period during which the tourney of game of chance is organised, starting on the first day set out in the rules of game for passing participation fee and ending on the last day set out in the rules of game for passing participation fee.
+The taxable period for the tournament of game of chances shall be the period during which the tournament of game of chance is organised, starting on the first day set out in the rules of game for passing participation fee and ending on the last day set out in the rules of game for passing participation fee.

 Heavy Goods Vehicle Tax

 Heavy goods vehicle tax is paid for following classes of vehicles which are intended for the carriage of goods:

 (1) lorries with a maximum authorised weight or gross laden weight of not less than 12 tons;

 (2) road trains composed of trucks and trailers with a maximum authorised weight or gross laden weight of not less than 12 tons.